mohamed-gouda/Maker-Faire-Cairo-Quiz/README.md

-in first going to add question and add any number of questions u want . and going to add answer and select question and add any number of answers as u like . when student open website will write his email and name and open question page have 6 questions random from database . and show answers as radio type and submit answers and calculate this answer and show his digree and save all data into database . simple progect , created it in 2 hours . used : html - css - bootstrap - php - mysql
+in first going to add question and add any number of questions u want . and going to add answer and select question and add any number of answers as u like . when student open website will write his email and name and open question page have 6 questions random from database . and show answers as radio type and submit answers and calculate this answer and show his degree and save all data into database . simple project , created it in 2 hours . used : html - css - bootstrap - php - mysql